Ultimate Guide to Hiking the Adirondacks

 By Carly Eisley

-A 3-4 hour drive from the Escape Campervans depot in New York takes you to the scenic Adirondack region.
+A 3-4 hour drive from the Escape Campervans rental location in New York takes you to the scenic Adirondack region.
 This beautiful area of the northeast is home to year-round beauty and recreation opportunities with some amazing lakes, mountains, and trails.

 There are a ton of camping options throughout the region.
 This map by the New York State Department of Environmental Conservation will help you find a state campground in no time!
 Interested in other options or want to get an idea of what your fellow campers thought of the area campgrounds?
 Check out the Dyrt for area campground reviews (and don’t forget to leave your review to help future campers!).